roboroni/R/README.md

 # R
-This it the dir for all R scripts
+This is the dir for all R scripts